 Minimizing taxes can be a good hack, but it’s not always advisable for all cases.
 Take note that a capital gain of $50,000 below is just one small part to focus on.
 The 1031 investment often takes the value from downstream restrictions and sets up the exchange.

 Did you set up a 1031 exchange, and are you still within your 45-day next investment identification window?

 Evaluate the circumstances of setting up a 1031 exchange within 45 days of the next investment identification window.
 You must execute your strategy within this window.

 Properties That Are Acceptable for a 1031 Exchange Real Estate

 Qualified like-kind properties do not imply buying and selling the same types.
-The term ‘like-kind’ in the first place refers to the character or nature of the raw property and not solely its quality and grade.
+The term ‘like-kind’ refers to the raw property’s character or nature and not solely it’s quality and grade.

 Two specific property types are acceptable for IRC 1031 tax-deferral treatment:

 Both are usually held for productive business and trade uses.
 To name a few properties under the categories, these types are suitable for 1031 exchange real estate.

 - Commercial properties

 1031 Real Estate Exchange Rules